 At Creo, we see many schools who have ended up with odd spaces between, behind, and beside buildings after years of ad hoc property decisions.
 These areas are often hard to utilise and provide little or no value to the school… well, that’s one way of looking at them.
 Another way to see them is for what they really are: opportunities to think outside the square and come up with creative ways to activate the space!

-Taking on the activation of underutilised spaces at your school won’t substitute for a school masterplan, but it can lead to some quick (and affordable) wins.
+Taking on the activation of underutilised spaces at your school won’t substitute for a school masterplan or school playground design, but it can lead to some quick (and affordable) wins.
 This, in turn, will lead to a growing sense of ownership, achievement, and pride in your school from your students, staff, and community.
 Simple ideas go a long way and to help you get started, we’ve listed 10 such options below (or to get the full guide: “25 ways to activate underutilised space in your school” – click here).
 These ideas cover many of the typical areas we see that once transformed, can change an underutilised space into a favourite playspace.

 1. Rock Climbing Wall